The Tasks screen shows a list of all documents that have been imported into the current project.

 Under each task you can see meta data about the task: the time of import, the user who imported the task and the annotators and reviewers assigned to the task.

-Annotation Lab 1.2.0 release added some important new features such as Task Assignment.
-With this feature, project owners can assign tasks to annotator(s) in order to better plan/distribute project work.
-Annotators can only view tasks that are assigned to them which means there is no chance of accidental work overlap.
+Project Owners/Managers can assign tasks to annotator(s) and reviewer(s) in order to better plan/distribute project work.
+Annotators and Reviewers can only view tasks that are assigned to them which means there is no chance of accidental work overlap.

 For assigning a task to an annotator, from the task page select one or more tasks and from the Assign dropdown choose an annotator.
 You can only assign a task to annotators that have already been added to the project.
 For adding an annotator to the project, go to the Setup page and share the project with the annotator by giving him/her the update right.